bencodrington/turbo-bard/database/README.md

 3. Make a new directory within `/database/` called `inputs`, and copy `packs.json` and `tracks.json` into it.
 These will act as inputs to `process.js` and won't be overwritten.
 4. Navigate to `/database/` in a terminal.
 5. Run `node process.js`.
 This will overwrite `/database/tracks.json` and `/database/packs.json`.
+6. Format the newly-overwritten files with a JSON formatter so that the diff is more useful.
-6. Commit the updated files and raise a PR!
+7. Commit the updated files and raise a PR!